andywis/static-content-generator/README.md

 generated from lots of little bits we'll call "components".

-The source material used to create (whole) web pages is in the "content/" folder
+The source material used to create (whole) web pages is in the "content/" folder.

 The source material used to build pages from components is stored in the "components/" folder.
-These "generated pages" are constructed from the "components" and saved in the folder "_meta/"
+These "generated pages" are constructed from the "components" and saved in the folder "\_meta/".

-"pages" in "content/" and "generated pages" in "_meta"/ are then merged with the appropriate theme template (a "skin" if you like) to generate the resultant HTML page in the "output/" folder.
+"pages" in "content/" and "generated pages" in "\_meta"/ are then merged with the appropriate theme template (a "skin" if you like) to generate the resultant HTML page in the "output/" folder.
 You need to specify the default theme name in a file called 'config.json'.